-- Within three business days of official notification of the decision, the student must submit a letter of appeal to the Faculty Academic Policy Appeals Committee via the Registrar's Office.
-The letter must state the grounds for the appeal. - Grounds for appeal are: - o The student has new evidence available that was not available prior to the original decision. - o The process as outlined was not adhered to and the break in process was substantial enough to have possibly affected the outcome. - o The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - If the Faculty Academic Policy Appeals Committee determines that there are grounds for an appeal, then the committee will arrange to hear the student's case.
+- Within three business days of official notification of the decision, the student must submit a letter of appeal to the faculty academic policy appeals committee via the Registrar's Office.
+The letter must state the grounds for the appeal. - Grounds for appeal are: - a.
+The student has new evidence available that was not available prior to the original decision. - b.
+The process as outlined was not adhered to and the break in process was substantial enough to have possibly affected the outcome. - c.
+The sanctions do not relate appropriately to the violation for which the student has been found to have committed. - If the Faculty Academic Policy Appeals Committee determines that there are grounds for an appeal, then the committee will hear the student's case.
 The decision of the Faculty Academic Policy Appeals Committee replaces that of the instructor.